 As a side-benefit, this setting also causes pages to load 44 percent quicker on average, data usage drops by 29 percent when connecting to the top 200 Alexa websites, and the number of HTTP cookies stored by the browser falls by 67.5%.
 Click here for the Mozilla help entry.

 Telemetry covers all sorts of statistical data related to your browser’s performance, usage, and responsiveness.
-Firefox can send anonymous reports with this data to Mozilla, which is of great assistance to developers, and for this reason, you may consider turning it on, but for maximum privacy, you should check that it is false (it is usually false by default).
+Firefox can send anonymous reports with this data to Mozilla, which is of great assistance to developers, and for this reason, you may consider turning it on, but for maximum privacy, you should check that it is false.
 Click here for the Mozilla help entry.

 Back to top

 Private Browsing (aka incognito mode)

 Like most modern browsers, Firefox offers a Private Browsing mode.
 Unfortunately, this feature is often poorly understood.
 This can be very dangerous.

 When you open a Private Window, pages you visit are not added to the browser’s History, text you enter into forms and search bars is not saved, passwords, downloads, cookies, and temporary internet files are also not saved.